quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 If you have problems with the julia code, please contact us at xiaofeng.qu.hk@ieee.org.

+If you are using this julia code in your paper, please cite:

+> Qu, X.; Zhang, D.; Lu, G.; and Guo, Z., “Door knob hand recognition system,” Will appear in Systems, Man, and Cybernetics: Systems, IEEE Transactions on.

 ## Thanks

 + A thank you to [afternone](https://github.com/afternone), who optimized the julia code